-And when I answer, I always get the same response; The "Gee, thanks a lot" look.
-The answer is...
+And when I answer, I always get the same response; the "Gee, thanks a lot" look...

-Told you so...by the way, your webcam is on!
+Told you...by the way, your webcam is on!

 Seriously though, I could tell you to buy a low-cost index fund from Vanguard.
 I could tell you to read a few investing books, copy an "expert", hire an advisor, or "just get started" and open a brokerage account.
 I could even recommend a company or two and give you a ticker symbol to look up.